 In earlier years L. nummularia was classified in the Primrose family (Primulaceae).
-Some of the leading references have now moved species of the Lysimachia genus into another plant family - Myrsinaceae, following the lead of Flora of North America, on the basis of resin canals among other considerations.
-The U of M Annotated Checklist of the Flora of Minnesota follows this classification.
+Some of the leading references have now moved species of the Lysimachia genus into another plant family - Myrsinaceae.
+Details of this change are noted at the bottom of this page.

 The alternate name "Herb Twopence" comes from the earliest English Herbal, that of Turner, who coins that name from the leaves appearing as rows of pence with 2 opposite each other.
 The often used name of 'jenny' associated with words such as 'creeping' or 'running' is from Old England and a bit obscure, but refers to the plants habit of rapidly creeping over the ground, however, one must be careful using it as, for instance, the name 'creeping jenny' has also been used for Ground Ivy (Creeping Charlie), Glechoma hederacea, and Field Bindweed, Convolvulus arvensis.
 Asking for 'creeping jenny' may get you something you may not want to see in your garden.

 Above: Flowers are solitary on stalks rising from the opposite leaf axils.
 The five yellow stamens each face their petal and are joined at the base to form a small ring, in the center of which is a yellow-green ovoid ovary with single style.